PowerDNS/pdns/docs/backends/bind.rst

 Slave
 ~~~~~

 Also works as expected.
-The Bind backend expects to be able to write to
+The BIND backend expects to be able to write to
 a directory where a slave domain lives.
 The incoming zone is stored as
 'zonename.RANDOM' and atomically renamed if it is retrieved
 successfully, and parsed only then.